This unconventional film follows internationally renowned

 Bruna is the co-creator and screenwriter of the comedy series Teia (Urca Filmes), whose pilot was a finalist at the Fade To Black festival, winner of the Prêmio Cabíria de Roteiro, and selected for the GRIOT Lab – Black Film Festival.
 The project also won a pitching award from Projeto Paradiso (2020).

-Behind the scenes photos from the filming of the teaser for the documentary "The Times are Urgent, Let's Slow Down."
+Behind-the-scenes photos from the filming of the teaser for the documentary "The Times Are Urgent, Let's Slow Down."